D34DC3N73R/netdata-glibc/README.md

 ```

 #### Parameters
- - Run `grep docker /etc/group | cut -d ':' -f 3` on the host system to get the docker user PGID.
+ - Run `grep docker /etc/group | cut -d ':' -f 3` on the host system to get the docker user PGID (999).

+#### Notes
+ - This image uses the [default python.d.conf](https://github.com/netdata/netdata/blob/master/collectors/python.d.plugin/python.d.conf) with `nvidia_smi: yes` uncommented.
+Volume mount a custom python.d.conf to `/etc/netdata/python.d.conf` for futher customization.
- - This assumes you've edited `/etc/docker/daemon.json` to make `nvidia` the default runtime.
-If not, you'll need to add `--runtime=nvidia` to the container.
+ - This assumes `/etc/docker/daemon.json` has been edited to make `nvidia` the default runtime.
+If not, include `--runtime=nvidia` in the run command, or `runtime: nvidia` to docker-compose v2.4 or previous.
+Note: `runtime` option is not supported in docker compose v3.

 ##### /etc/docker/daemon.json
 ```